 Years of Experience

-When it comes to location, the highest average paycheck (about $97K annually) can be spotted in Washington, DC; Baltimore, Md. ($90K), Seattle, Wash. (around $71K), and St. Louis, Mo. ($64K) are the next top-paying cities.
-Birmingham, Ala. is near the bottom for pay at approximately $52K.
-By state, U.S. Social Security Administration (SSA) employees make the most in District of Columbia, earning $97K per year on average.
+When it comes to location, the highest average paycheck (about $97K annually) can be spotted in Washington, DC; Baltimore, Md. ($89K), Pittsburgh, Pa. ($77K), and Seattle, Wash. (approximately $70K) are the next top-paying cities.
+Expected earnings are below average ($52K) in Birmingham, Ala., one of the lowest-paid cities.
+U.S. Social Security Administration (SSA) workers in District of Columbia earn the most — $97K per year on average.

 Certifications and Degrees